xmake-io/xmake-docs/guide/project_examples.md

 $ xmake f --qt=[qt sdk path]
 ```

-#### The Unbuntu Apt package
+#### The Ubuntu Apt package

-After installing the Qt SDK using qpt, xmake will also be able to detect it automatically.
+After installing the Qt SDK using apt, xmake will also be able to detect it automatically.

 ```bash
 $ sudo apt install -y qtcreator qtbase5-dev